ShravanShankarCS/esp-facialrecognition/README.md

 1. Open the main.py file.
 2. In the `url` section, change the IP to the one you se on the Serial Monitor.
 3. Execute the script.

+## 6. Usage.

+1. In the `Training-images` directory, add your images there.
+Make sure to add underscores `_` in the filename to seperate the name and surname.
+(If not, the python program will automatically do that.)
+2. Execute the python script.
 ```bash
 python3 main.py
 ```
+3. Enjoy. :)

 ## Additional Notes